Ochre Color Interior Design

 Ochre Color

-A gold ochre color is achieved when a yellow ochre is mixed with other shades of yellow chrome.
+A gold ochre color is achieved when a ochre is mixed with other shades of yellow chrome.
 This kind of ochre color is sold in the marketplace and described as yellow or yellow-orange ochre shades, these can also be bought in light and dark colors.
 Then we get what we call the ochre meat color paints, which are a combination of red to orange-red ochre colors.
 These can be purchased in semi-dark to dark colors and are natural shades of ochre color paints known as sienna.

 ShadeHex CodeCMYK Color Code (%)RGB Color CodeColor

-Raw Sienna#D68A590, 36, 58, 16214, 138, 89
+Raw Siena#D68A590, 36, 58, 16214, 138, 89

 Burnt Sienna#EA7E5D0, 46, 60, 8234, 126, 93

-Dark Sienna#3C14140, 67, 67, 7660, 20, 20
+Dark Siena#3C14140, 67, 67, 7660, 20, 20

 When looking at the ochre range of paints to decide on what colors to incorporate into the interior of a home, there are so many different shades of ochre to choose from.
 The color is a natural earth pigment and ranges from yellow right through to deep orange, as well as various tones of brown.
 The ochre color palette is versatile and is the more popular color palette used in most homes today, so go ahead and experiment with the color of your choice.
 You cannot go wrong no matter what ochre color you decide to use, you are almost guaranteed, that the color will be inviting and will bring warmth to the room that you are painting.